raklokesh/DifferentialGameTheory_SimpleImplementation/README.md

 </p>

 <p align="justify">
-This behavior would be observed if single entity having a combined cost function controls both agents.
-Such a behavior can be modelled using a single Linear Quadratic Regulator.
-See class 'TwoHands_Model'.
-Running simulation of the single LQR yields the following trajectories.
+The same movement behavior would be observed if a single entity with a single cost function controlled both agents.
+Such a behavior can be modelled using a single Linear Quadratic Regulator (See class 'TwoHands_Model').
+Running a simulation of the single LQR yields the following trajectories.
 </p>

 <p align="center">